 |September||2004||Worcester ↔ Old Hills ↔ Upton-upon-Severn ↔ Great Malvern||Withdrawn Sep 2005|

-After only about a year of operation, Diamond Bus decided to surrender their contract to operate the Upton-on-Severn group of services.
+After only about a year of operation, Diamond Bus decided to surrender their contract to operate the Upton-upon-Severn group of services.
 The contract was put out for tender and First Midland Red won.
-Service 364 was part of a group of services that included Service 362 and Service 363, which were interworked to provide a 30-minute frequency between Worcester and Upton-on-Severn.
-All journeys terminated at Upton-on-Severn, but the vehicle usually continued to Malvern Retail Park as one of the services from the 41, 42, 42F, 42G, 43 or 43F group, with passengers being able to buy through-tickets.
+Service 364 was part of a group of services that included Service 362 and Service 363, which were interworked to provide a 30-minute frequency between Worcester and Upton-upon-Severn.
+All journeys terminated at Upton-upon-Severn, but the vehicle usually continued to Malvern Retail Park as one of the services from the 41, 42, 42F, 42G, 43 or 43F group, with passengers being able to buy through-tickets.

 In September 2014, the contract for these services came to an end, and with large budget cuts planned by Worcestershire County Council, the future of the route was unclear.
 First Midland Red offered to operate the group of services on a commercial basis at a reduced frequency.
 A new simplified timetable was introduced which had most services extended to Great Malvern (Link Top), and the 42, 43 etc services were withdrawn.
 Service 364 was part of a group of services that also include Service 362 and Service 365, and operates one journey every two hours in each direction, interworked with other services in the group to provide an hourly frequency at the major points on the route.